ligerfotis/H-AI_collab_game/README.md

      * The program will automatically create an identification number after your name on each folder name created

 ### Configuration

+#### Game Configuration
 * In the game/config folder several YAML files exist for the configuration of the experiment.
 The main parameters are listed below.
     * `game:discrete_input`: True if the keyboard input is discrete (False for continuous).
 Details regarding the discrete and continuous human input mode can be found [here](https://github.com/ligerfotis/maze_RL_v2/blob/master/game)
     * `SAC:reward_function`: Type of reward function.
 Details about the predefined reward functions and how to define a new one can be found [here](https://github.com/ligerfotis/maze_RL_v2/blob/master/game).
     * `Experiment:mode`: Choose how the game will be terminated; either when a number of games, or a number of interactions is completed.
     * `SAC:discrete`: Discrete or normal SAC (Currently only the discrete SAC is compatible with the game)

+#### Components Connectivity Configuration
-* `game/network_config.yaml` contains the information of where to locate each component of the set-up (Maze_RL, Maze-Server and MazeUnity)
+* `game/network_config.yaml` contains the information of where to locate each component of the set-up (Maze_RL, Maze-Server and [MazeUnity](https://github.com/ligerfotis/MazeUnity)).
+This is sent upon connection set up to Maze-Server and from Maze-Server consequently to MazeUnity.
-    * (if applicable)`ip_distributor`: the location of an instance of the maze-server, that MazeUnity first speaks to, in order to know where to look for Maze-Server.
+    * (if applicable)`ip_distributor`: the location of an instance of the [Maze-Server](https://github.com/panos-stavrianos/maze_server), that MazeUnity first speaks to, in order to know where to look for Maze-Server.
       Can be located either on a remote server or locally (same machine as MazeRL).
       Its purpose is to allow the Maze-Server or MazeRL moving to different locations.
+    If there is no need to be used, [MazeUnity](https://github.com/ligerfotis/MazeUnity) can be set up to locate directly Maze-Server
     * `maze_server`: the location of the maze-server.
     * `maze_rl`: the location of mazeRL.